jfischoff/port-utils/EventHandlerPattern.md

   }
 ```

 The `EventHandlers` let us pass in `IO` actions which are triggered during key moments allowing us to track the progress of `waitWith`.
-If we passed in `ekg` metrics we could like:
+If we passed in `ekg` metrics:

 ```haskell
 createEkgMetrics :: Store -> IO EventHandlers